 There are many things to see and do in Dublin, from shopping in Ireland’s premier retail area, Grafton St and its environs, to dining and wining in fine restaurants and local bars, or visiting the important landmarks, galleries and museums that make Dublin such an interesting place to stay.
-For the more adventurous amongst you Wicklow is on our doorstep with hill walking, cycling, and many more outdoor activities to partake in.
+For the more adventurous amongst you the Dublin Mountains and Wicklow are on our doorstep with hill walking, cycling, and many more outdoor activities to partake in.

 For self guided walking tour podcasts from Visit Dublin click here.

 Guinness Storehouse: Learn how the Black Stuff is brewed and pull your own pint at Ireland’s most popular tourist attraction: The Guinness Storehouse

 The Irish whiskey Museum: Visit the worlds first Irish Whiskey Museum and experience the true art of whiskey making and tasting.
 The musuem is located within walking distance of the hotel.